Mircea Baja - 7 June 2025 (Updated 30 Oct 2025) # Structured concurrency

 result2 = co_await async_stop_when( async_some_int(), async_sleep_for(std::chrono::minutes(2)) )); std::optional

-result3 = co_await async_stop_when( async_some_int(), async_ctrl_c_pressed() )); ``` - is a generalisation of `wait_for`, where the "stopping" async activity is provided explicitly --- # Nursery - a dynamic version of `wait_[all|any]` - nursery = "that's where the children live" - partially relaxes structured concurrency principles to achieve functionality that's hard otherwise --- # Nursery: the server case
+result3 = co_await async_stop_when( async_some_int(), async_ctrl_c_pressed() )); ``` - is a generalisation of `wait_for`, where the "stopping" async activity is provided explicitly --- # Nursery - a dynamic version of `wait_[all|any]` - nursery = "that's where the children live" - partially relaxes structured concurrency principles to achieve functionality that's hard otherwise - care is required when spawning a child - but it still joins on all remaining children before continuing --- # Nursery: the server case

 server